dunglucbac/backend-swe-interview-questions/answers/networking.md

 ## Can load balancer be a bottleneck?
 (Because it is the end point of too many requests) (bottleneck about RAM or CPU or Network?)

 Yes.
 And it also can be a single point of failure.

+Certainly!
+Let's dive into more details:

+1. **VPN (Virtual Private Network)**: It creates a secure connection between two remote offices or devices over the public internet.
+VPNs use encryption to protect data during transmission.

+2. **Cloud Computing**: It involves delivering various services (such as storage, databases, servers, networking, analytics, etc.) over the internet.
+Cloud computing provides scalability, flexibility, and cost-effectiveness.

+3. **Internetworking**: It refers to connecting different networks together to create a larger network.
+Routers and gateways play a crucial role in internetworking.

+4. **OSI Model Layers**:
+   - **Application Layer**: Provides network services directly to end-users (e.g., HTTP, SMTP).
+   - **Presentation Layer**: Handles data translation, encryption, and compression.
+   - **Session Layer**: Manages communication sessions between devices.

+5. **HTTPS (Hypertext Transfer Protocol Secure)**:
+   - It ensures secure communication over the internet by encrypting data using SSL/TLS.
+   - Typically operates on port 443.

+6. **Services at the Application Layer**:
+   - **Mail Services**: Email protocols like SMTP, IMAP, and POP3.
+   - **Directory Services**: LDAP (Lightweight Directory Access Protocol).
+   - **File Transfer**: FTP (File Transfer Protocol).
+   - **Access Management**: Authentication and authorization.
+   - **Network Virtual Terminal**: Remote login services (e.g., Telnet).

+7. **Header and Trailer Addition**:
+   - Headers are added at layers 6 (Presentation), 5 (Session), 4 (Transport), and 3 (Network) of the OSI model.
+   - The Data Link layer adds a trailer for error detection.

+Feel free to ask if you'd like further elaboration! 🌐🔍